 In some cases your ADAS camera will require calibration to function properly.
 When calibration is required, we work with your car dealer or a calibration company (e.g. asTech or Elite) that uses only OE certified calibration software, tools, and instructions.
 We do not charge for unnecessary calibrations.

 Does Jack Morris use aftermarket ADAS calibration tools?

 No. Some auto glass companies have started experimenting with aftermarket, one-size-fits-all ADAS calibration tools.
 These companies generally charge each customer for a costly aftermarket calibration.
 The car makers do not recommend using these aftermarket ADAS calibration tools and they risk causing more harm than good.
 Your safety is more important to us than profits.
 If your car's ADAS requires calibration, it's safest for the car companies' proprietary and specialized software to be used, and we coordinate this work with your dealer or an OE calibration company (e.g. asTech or Elite) after the glass replacement.

 Using our precise glass installation methods, you may usually avoid a costly calibration of your ADAS system.
 We maintain the functionality of your ADAS system by precisely installing OE-equivalent glass and by precisely remounting your ADAS camera as it was from the factory.

-When dealer recalibration is required after an insurance-covered windshield replacement, we will contact the dealer, get the recalibration authorized by the insurer, and provide the customer with a Purchase Order to have the recalibration performed.
-This way the insured customer doesn’t have to pay out of pocket for the recalibration or try to file the insurance claim for the recalibration separately on their own.
-As always, we will work with the customer to make the job as convenient and easy as possible instead of leaving the burden on the customer or insurance agent’s office.
+Yes.
+When calibration is required after an insurance-covered windshield replacement, Jack Morris Auto Glass will get the calibration authorized by the insurer and work with our customer to get the calibration performed.
+This way the insured customer doesn’t have to pay out of pocket for the calibration or try to file the insurance claim for the calibration separately on their own.
+As always, we will work with the customer to make the job as convenient and easy as possible instead of leaving the burden on the customer or the insurance agent’s office.